PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter09/Tutorial/README.md

 }
 ```

 It’s hard to read the dots that are far from the axes.
 We could fix this by creating a visible grid behind the dots.
-By adding a couple of tick configuration methods to each axis function you can increase the lengths of the tick lines so that they fill the entire chart area.
+By adding a couple of tick configuration methods to each axis function, you can increase the lengths of the tick lines so that they fill the entire chart area.
 We can compute the correct sizes using the margins and viewport dimensions.
 Let’s try it.
-Edit this code in the `js/common-1.0.js`:
+Edit this code in `js/common-1.0.js`:

 ```js
 app.axis = {